 Time blocking has become my new productivity best friend!
 Today I’m sharing how to get started with Time Blocking plus offering a Free Time Blocking Template.
 This template will help you take control of your days, stay focused, and get more done!

-There was a season where I really struggled to find my groove.
-It didn’t make much sense to me because the kids are now in school and I have HOURS each day to get things done.
+There was a season when I had a hard time finding my groove.
+I had the whole day to get things done since the kids were in school, but I was still struggling to be productive.
 Why was I feeling so unaccomplished and overwhelmed at the end of each week?

 Here’s a good example of just how scattered my brain can be:

 I sit down to work, then suddenly remember that I needed to get something important at the store.
 I close the laptop, stop everything, and run to the store.
 On my way home, I pass the post office, which reminds me of the package I needed to ship.
-Back at home I’d look for the allusive package and realize just how dirty my floors are.
+Back at home I’d look for the elusive package and realize just how dirty my floors are.
 I stop everything and grab the vacuum and out of the corner of my eye, I see my laptop and notebook, still waiting for me.

 I had no boundaries in the different areas of my life.
 Family, home, and work were getting all mixed up.
 Something had to give!
 I needed to set some boundaries.